fbpx

 Apricot tree diseases

-Treatment with certain organic fungicides, such as copper or Bordeaux mix, can be helpful, but harsh fungicides like sulfur should not be applied to apricot trees.
+Treatment with certain organic fungicides, such as copper or Bordeaux mix, can be helpful, but harsh fungicides like plain sulfur should not be applied to apricot trees.
 You can also limit disease in apricot trees by pruning for sunlight infiltration and airflow and planting disease-resistant cultivars.

 Apricot tree disease basics